AMP vs. PWA: Which is Better for SEO in 2025?

 PWAs can also achieve impressive speeds.
 However, it requires more deliberate optimization.
 Developers must carefully manage caching and resource loading.

 Google uses mobile-first indexing.
 This means Google primarily uses the mobile version of a website for indexing and ranking.
 Both AMP and PWA are inherently mobile-friendly.
-AMP was initially favored due to its speed advantages.
+AMP was initially favored due to its speed advantages, which were particularly beneficial for early mobile-first indexing as faster pages were prioritized.

 It’s vital to ensure your mobile site—whether AMP or PWA—mirrors the content and functionality of your desktop version.
 Discrepancies can negatively impact your rankings.
 Mobile-friendliness remains a crucial ranking factor.